Cabello – Augusta Township

 Classification: ghost town

-Location: Monroe Township, Carroll County – On Rt.
-542 (Lodge Rd.) at the intersection of Lakewood Rd.
+Location: Monroe Township, Carroll County – On SR 542 (Lodge Rd) at the intersection of Fargo Rd

-The town was originally called Oak Dale as early as the 1820's but the name later changed to Atwood.
+The town was originally called Oak Dale as early as the 1820s, but the name later changed to Atwood.
 It was never platted or incorporated.
-During it's heyday there was a store, two churches, blacksmith shop, school, & a town hall.
-The post office ran from 1888 – 1915 & Atwood had a train station on the Wheeling & Lake Erie Railroad (Cleveland, Canton, & Southern Railroad).
+During its heyday there was a store, two churches, a blacksmith shop, school, and a town hall.
+The post office ran from 1888 – 1915 and Atwood had a train station on the Wheeling & Lake Erie Railroad (Cleveland, Canton, & Southern Railroad).
 The town was abandoned shortly before the completion of a dam in 1936 that was built for flood control purposes.
 It also created the reservoir of Atwood Lake.

-There's a village dedication plaque at the corner of Lodge Rd & Lakewood Rd.
-The residents of Atwood were buried at Big Spring (Deep Springs) Cemetery on Rt.
-542 on the north side of the lake & at the Zion Cemetery on Falls Rd. south of Rt.
-542. They are two very old cemeteries but unfortunately their churches are gone.
-The location of the Big Spring Church is now underwater next to the cemetery on the edge of the lake & the Zion Church burned in a grass fire in 1930.
+There is a village dedication plaque at the corner of SR 542 and Fargo Rd.
+Residents of Atwood were buried at Big Spring (Deep Springs) Cemetery on SR 542 on the north side of the lake and Zion Cemetery on Falls Rd south of SR 542.
+They are two very old cemeteries and unfortunately both churches are gone.
+The location of the Big Spring Church is now underwater next to the cemetery on the edge of the lake and Zion Church was lost in a grass fire in 1930.